1911 Indianapolis 500: Timing

 By the next day, Tuesday, September 6, 1910, local newspapers had already heard rumors of the decision, and reported that the four partners would likely soon choose to concentrate on a singular, major event for 1911.
-Most strongly considered were either a 24-hour contest — anticipating the 24 Hours of Le Mans, itself inaugurated just a dozen years later — or a 1000 mi endurance race, with a spectacular purse of $25,000; equivalent to 37.615 kg of pure gold, and more than high enough to attract global as well as national and regional competition.
+Most strongly considered were either a 24-hour contest — anticipating the 24 Hours of Le Mans, itself inaugurated 12 years later — or a 1000 mi endurance race, with a purse of $25,000; equivalent to 37.615 kg of pure gold, and more than high enough to attract global as well as national and regional competition.
 The endurance event was favored by several manufacturers, but debate soon proceeded as to what would be most beneficial to the spectators as well as the participants.
 While a 24-hour race would be possible on a technical level despite its extreme nature, all agreed that potential ticket-buyers would inevitably depart the grounds well before its conclusion.
-Deciding on a "race window" extending from 10:00AM to late afternoon, local time, early estimates placed the planned race distance at 300 to 500 mi.
-The race winner, with purse estimates ranging toward $30,000, could expect to see as much as $12,000.
+The management decided that the ideal "race window" would be from 10 a.m. local time until late afternoon.
+This would allow spectators adequate time to arrive before the start, stay for the entire race, and return home before sundown.
+To fit in that timeframe, that translated to a race distance of 300 to 500 mi.
+With total purse estimates ranging upwards of $30,000, the race winner could expect to take home as much as $12,000, the equivalent of over $400,000 in 2026 dollars.

-In choices for a specific date to hold the race, Memorial Day, already the occasion of the largest attendance, was always foremost.
-As suggested to the Speedway owners by business associate Lem Trotter, the time coincided with the completion of a late-spring agricultural practice known as "haying," after which the farmers acquired an effective two-week break.
+In choices for a specific date to hold the race, Memorial Day, already the occasion of the largest previous attendance, was always foremost.
+The Independence Day (July 4) date was rejected, as numerous other events such as parades, picnics, and other celebrations already captured the attention of would-be spectators.
+Scheduling the race on a Saturday (of a non-holiday weekend) during the summer was also eschewed, since many people – especially in the farming business – worked on Saturdays.
+Business associate Lem Trotter informed the Speedway owners that Memorial Day coincided with the completion of a late-spring agricultural practice known as "haying," after which the farmers acquired an effective two-week break.
 While the intention, Trotter argued, would certainly be to draw from far more than just the local farming community, simple business sense called for as little interference as possible with the regional economy.
 That such an opportunity to avoid a conflict of interest fell on a major national holiday sealed the decision: within two days, formal announcement was made of a 500 mi, marathon-distance motor race, to be held at the Indianapolis Motor Speedway, May 30, 1911.